Heart of the Migration-Tanzania

-Experience life in a Maasai Village, game drives in the shadow of Kilimanjaro, track lion in the Ngorongoro Crater, watch cheetah race across the Serengeti Plains and experience the thunder of the migrating wildebeest.
+Experience life in a Maasai Village, game drives in the shadow of Kilimanjaro, track lion in the Ngorongoro Crater, watch cheetah race across the Serengeti Plains and experience the thunder of the wildebeest at the heart of the migration.

 Days 1-3: July 16, 17 & 18, 2018